 Tinnstra is the daughter of the legion’s and the nation’s finest Shulka warrior, Grim Dagon.
 Although an extremely extraordinary fighter herself, she is training as an initiate and always holds thoughts of doubt, fear, and incompetence in her mind regarding her potential actions. (more…)

-I received an advanced review copy of The Tethered Mage in exchange for an honest review.
-I would like to thank Melissa Caruso, Nazia, and Orbit.
+I received an advanced review copy of Knight of Stars in exchange for an honest review.
+I would like to thank Tom Lloyd and Gollancz.